This topic describes the DeepFM algorithm.

 Overview

-• Categorical feature: a string type, such as gender (male or female) and commodity category (such as clothing, toys, or electronics).
+• Categorical feature: represented as strings, such as gender (male or female) and commodity category (such as clothing, toys, or electronics).

-• Numerical feature: integer or floating-point data type, such as user activity or commodity prices.
+• Numerical feature: represented as integers or floating-point numbers, such as user activity or commodity prices.

-• Floating-point numbers between 0 and 1 are often returned, indicating the probability that the value is 1.
+• Floating-point numbers between 0 and 1 are often returned, which indicates the probability that the value is 1.
 They can be used for sorting or binary classification.

 Scenarios

-DeepFM is usually used in classification and sorting scenarios.
-It works better on scenes where features are manually built but do not directly reflect results.
-In recommendation scenarios, low-order feature combinations or high-order feature combinations affect final behaviors of users.
-However, you may not be able to identify feature combinations.
-DeepFM can automatically learn these combinations.
+In most cases, DeepFM is used in classification and sorting scenarios, particularly effective in scenarios in which features are manually built but do not directly reflect results.
+In recommendation scenarios, low-order feature interactions or high-order feature interactions affect the final behaviors of users.
+However, you may not be able to identify feature interactions.
+DeepFM can automatically capture the interactions.

-For example, in personalized commodity recommendation scenarios, click estimation models are usually required.
-Historical user behaviors such as clicks, unclicks, purchases can be used as training data to predict the probability of user clicks or purchases.
-If users have many historical behaviors and cannot directly reflect clicks or purchases in future, DeepFM can combine user behaviors and converts sparse features into high-dimentional dense features.
+For example, in most personalized commodity recommendation scenarios, click estimation models are required.
+Historical user behaviors such as clicks, unclicks, and purchases can be used as training data to predict the probability of user clicks or purchases.
+If users have a substantial history of behaviors that cannot directly indicate their future clicks or purchases, DeepFM can combine user behaviors and converts sparse features into high-dimensional dense features.

 Parameters

-The parameters in the following table are the values of the model_parameter parameters in the CREATE MODEL statement for creating a model.
-You can select the values based on your needs.
+The values of the parameters described in the following table are the same as those of the model_parameter parameter specified in the CREATE MODEL statement that is used to create a model.
+You can configure the parameters based on your business requirements.

-• accuracy: the accuracy.
-It is used to evaluate classification models.
+• accuracy (default): the accuracy.
+This metric is used to evaluate classification models.

-• binary_crossentropy: the cross entropy, It is used to evaluate binary classification problems.
+• binary_crossentropy: the cross entropy.
+This metric is used to evaluate binary classification problems.

 • mse: the mean square error.
-It is used to evaluate regression models.
+This metric is used to evaluate regression models.

-• binary_crossentropy: the cross entropy, It is used for binary classification problems.
+• binary_crossentropy (default): the cross entropy.
+It is used for binary classification problems.

 • mean_squared_error: the mean square error.
 It is used for regression models.

-• adam: This algorithm combines the advantages of AdaGrad and gradient descent with momentum.
+• adam (default): This algorithm combines the advantages of AdaGrad and gradient descent with momentum.
 It can adapt to sparse gradients (the problems with natural language and computer vision) and alleviate gradient oscillation.

 • sgd: stochastic gradient descent.